chrismo/talks/productivity/productivity.md

 I'm starting to feel like we think testing sucks. ...
 Is it good, or just an accepted evil?

+And a lot of the conversation was around the eventual pay-off of these tests down the road.

 https://twitter.com/dbrady/status/951546028079091712
 --